AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 Encryption

-The process of converting information or data (plaintext) into a code (ciphertext), especially to prevent unauthorized access.
+The process of converting information or data (plaintext) into a code (ciphertext) to prevent unauthorized access.

 Hash Function

-A method in cryptography by which cryptographic keys are exchanged between two parties, allowing use of a cryptographic algorithm.
+A method in cryptography by which cryptographic keys are exchanged between two parties.
 Diffie-Hellman is a common key exchange algorithm.

 Key Length (Key Size)